-Social studies takes a look at the different branches of human society.
-What better time to push our kids and students to explore humanity?
-School is canceled for the foreseeable future, so if you’re looking for the best social studies websites, you’ve come to the right place.
-We’ve compiled a list of things that are not only informative, but also fun and interactive.
-We’ve categorized over 40 best social studies websites as follows:
+Social studies takes a look at the different branches of human society, and as we’ve navigated this global pandemic, we’ve watched a major moment in history unfold.
+Why not use this opportunity to push our kids and students to explore humanity?
+Whether you’re teaching online or in-person, this list of the best social studies websites will help you create lessons that are informative, fun, and interactive.
+We’ve categorized over 55 of the best social studies websites as follows:

 Social Studies Lessons